gemini3d/gemini3d/README.md

 MPI and Fortran 2003/2008 techniques are woven throughout GEMINI3D.
 Compiler wrappers `mpifort` or `mpiifort` can be used.
 A Fortran 2008 compliant compiler is needed.
-For now, we avoid using Fortran 2018 code to allow for easier use on CentOS with their old compilers.
+Fortran 2018 is required to use optional HDF5 capabilities.

 * gfortran &ge; 4.6  (Gfortran &ge; 6 recommended)
 * Intel `ifort`